Dream sharing: Demographics

 Currently, dream sharing is more prevalent in certain demographics.
 Women are found to share and discuss dreams and nightmares more frequently than men.
 During this discovery, dream and nightmare recall were controlled to be proportional frequencies across the two sexes, signifying that the differences in dream sharing were not due to biological dream factors such as memory, but from the stigma around men sharing personal thoughts with each other.
-Personality traits such as openness and extraversion were also positively correlated with dream sharing frequency.
+Men remain independent and reject the need for social support.
+Often these traits are developed from male social stigma.
+Personality traits such as openness and extraversion were also positively correlated with dream-sharing frequency.